CPSECapstone/CloudHaven/README.md

 at this point, you will need to set up a .env file in backend/.
 See the 'Env' Section for what variables you need.\

-Run `npm install` in /backend and `yarn install` in /frontend to install dependencies
+Run `npm install` in /backend and read Readme in /frontend to install dependencies

 ## Running CloudHaven
-`yarn start` in /frontend to run frontend
+see /frontend Readme to run frontend

 `npm start` in /backend to run backend